What is Industrial Engineering?

 - Consulting Firms

-Experts predict that industrial and systems engineering employment will continue to grow over the next decade.
+Experts predict that industrial engineering employment will continue to grow over the next decade.
 This is faster than the average for all occupations.
-In fact, over 95 percent of our students have a job at graduation.
+In fact, over 93 percent of our students have a job at graduation.
 Many of them have found one BEFORE the start of their final semester.
-At our College of Engineering Career Fairs, over one-third of the 300+ companies are looking for industrial and systems engineers.
+At our College of Engineering Career Fairs, over one-third of the 300+ companies are looking for industrial engineers.

 - U.S. Dept. of Labor Occupational Outlook Handbook: Industrial Engineers